One hundred sixty-eight registered trucks participated

-Charlotte, N.C. – Law enforcement and truckers throughout the United States and Canada joined forces to hold the World’s Largest Truck Convoy on Sept.
-20, 2014.
+10/08/15 Charlotte, N.C. – Law enforcement and truckers throughout the United States and Canada joined forces to hold the World’s Largest Truck Convoy on Sept.
+19, 2015.
 North Carolina hosted a leg of the Convoy in Charlotte at the PNC Music Pavilion.
-A total of 130 trucks participated and $40,000 was raised, according to Keith L. Fishburne, Special Olympics North Carolina president/CEO.
+A total of 168 registered trucks participated and $42,540 was raised, according to Keith L. Fishburne, Special Olympics North Carolina president/CEO.

-“The support for Special Olympics from the trucking industry and the drivers was terrific,” said Keith L. Fishburne, president/CEO of Special Olympics North Carolina.
-“We are so appreciative of the truckers and law enforcement officers who took the time to make this event a huge success!”
+“The support for Special Olympics from the trucking industry and the drivers was so impressive,” said Keith L. Fishburne, president/CEO of Special Olympics North Carolina.
+“We are so thankful to the truckers and law enforcement officers who took the time to make this event such a rousing success this year!”

 The local leg of the World’s Largest Truck Convoy (WLTC) is part of an international event which attracted more than 2,000 truckers in more than 30 states and two Canadian provinces.
 Truckers in North Carolina traveled 28 miles in Charlotte and then celebrated with local Special Olympics athletes during lunch.
 The bidding for the Lead Truck designation was won by event sponsor Con-way Freight.
-Con-way Freight collected more than $1,050 from employees and paid a total donation of $5,273 to win the right to be the lead truck.
-Save-a-Load won the designation of the Last Truck with a $1,000 bid.
+Con-way Freight collected money from employees and paid a total donation of $8,000 to win the right to be the lead truck.
+Save-a-Load won the designation of the Last Truck with a $500 bid.

 SONC athletes at the event were asked to vote for their favorite truck.
-The first place trophy in the Athlete’s Choice contest went to R&L Carriers “Eyes of Freedom” Truck.
-Second place was awarded to the Special Olympics NC red mixer by Concrete Supply.
-The Early Bird Award which was given to the driver who arrived at the Convoy first was awarded to Con-way Freight.
+The first place trophy in the Athlete’s Choice contest went to Special Olympics NC red mixer by Concrete Supply.
+Second place was awarded to Save A Load.
+The Early Bird Award which was given to the driver who arrived at the Convoy first was awarded to UPS.

-The North Carolina Truck Convoy event sponsors included: Guardian Sponsor-AAA Carolinas; UPS, Con-way Freight, Quality Custom Distribution Services, Commscope, SAIA, Concrete Supply, McGirt Trucking, Old Dominion Freight Line, Coca-Cola Bottling Co.
-CONSOLIDATED, PNC Music Pavilion, Ryder Trucking, Sticky Fingers Smokehouse, Sonny’s BBQ, Chick-fil-A, and Jim ‘N Nicks Bar-B-Q.
+The North Carolina Truck Convoy event sponsors included: Quality Custom Distribution Services, AAA Carolinas, Con-way Freight, Concrete Supply, CommScope, UPS, Old Dominion Freight Line, R & L Carriers, SAIA, Cargo Transporters, Coca-Cola Bottling Co.
+Consolidated, PNC Music Pavilion, Chick-fil-A and Sonny’s Barbeque.

 About NC Law Enforcement Torch Run